 When you create a team, a Microsoft 365 group is created to manage team membership.
 The group's related services, such as a SharePoint site, mailbox, etc. are created at the same time.

-People who create teams can choose to use an existing Microsoft 365 group if they are an owner of that group.
+People who create teams can choose to use an existing Microsoft 365 group if they're an owner of that group.
 Each channel in the team has a separate folder in the document library.
-Creating folders directly in the document library does not create channels in the team.
+Creating folders directly in the document library doesn't create channels in the team.

-When creating a Microsoft 365 group in Outlook or SharePoint, the group mailbox is visible in Outlook.
+When creating a Microsoft 365 group in the Teams admin center, Outlook, or SharePoint, the group mailbox is visible in Outlook.
 When creating a team in Teams, the group mailbox is hidden by default.
 You can use the Set-UnifiedGroup cmdlet with the HiddenFromExchangeClientsEnabled parameter to make a mailbox visible.

-As a best practice for managing team members, add and remove them from the Teams client to ensure that permissions updates for other group-connected workloads occur quickly.
-If you add or remove team members outside of the Teams client (by using the Microsoft 365 admin center, Azure AD, or Exchange Online PowerShell), it can take up to 24 hours for changes to be reflected in Teams.
+As a best practice for managing team members, add and remove them from Teams to ensure that permissions updates for other group-connected workloads occur quickly.
+If you add or remove team members outside of Teams (by using the Microsoft 365 admin center, Azure AD, or Exchange Online PowerShell), it can take up to 24 hours for changes to be reflected in Teams.

 Deleting groups and teams

-Deleting a Microsoft 365 group will remove the mailbox alias for persistent Outlook/OWA conversations and Teams meeting invites, and mark the SharePoint site for deletion.
+Deleting a Microsoft 365 group removes the mailbox alias for persistent Outlook/OWA conversations and Teams meeting invites, and marks the SharePoint site for deletion.
 It takes approximately 20 minutes between the removal of a team and its effect on Outlook.
-Deleting a team from the Teams client will remove it immediately from view to all who are members of the team.
-If you remove members of a Microsoft 365 Group that has had Teams functionality enabled on it, there could be a delay of approximately two hours before the team is removed from view in the Teams client for the affected people who were removed.
+Deleting a team from Teams removes it immediately from view to all who are members of the team.
+If you remove members of a Microsoft 365 group that is connected to Teams, there could be a delay of approximately two hours before the team is removed from view in Teams for the affected people who were removed.

-For details about groups and teams end of lifecycle options, see End of lifecycle options for groups, teams, and Yammer and Archive or delete a team in Microsoft Teams.
+For details about groups and teams end of lifecycle options, see End of lifecycle options for groups, teams, and Viva Engage and Archive or delete a team in Microsoft Teams.